 Private healthcare in Zambia

 There are good private hospitals in Zambia’s larger cities, particularly Lusaka.
-These cater not only to foreigners, but also to affluent Zambians.
-Expats living in mining communities and compounds owned by their organisation are likely to find company-sponsored clinics on site that are able to cater for their basic medical needs.
-Be that as it may, most expats are evacuated to South Africa or elsewhere in the case that long-term serious medical care is required.
+These cater not only to foreigners but also to affluent Zambians.
+Expats living in mining communities and compounds owned by their organisation are likely to find company-sponsored clinics on site that can cater to their basic medical needs.
+Still, most expats are evacuated to South Africa or elsewhere in the case that long-term serious medical care is required.

 Health insurance in Zambia

-It's essential that expats either ensure that any medical insurance cover from outside Zambia covers them in the country, or that medical insurance is taken out immediately upon arrival.
-It is important that this medical plan is comprehensive, and includes cover for medical evacuations.
-This should be an essential part of contract negotiations when moving to Zambia.
+Expats must either ensure that any medical insurance cover they have outside Zambia covers them in the country, or that medical insurance is taken out immediately upon arrival.
+This medical plan must be comprehensive and include coverage for medical evacuations.
+This should be a critical part of contract negotiations when moving to Zambia.

 Health hazards in Zambia

-Malaria is a major health concern in Zambia, and expats should consult a doctor for the latest travel advice prior to leaving for Zambia.
+Malaria is a major health concern in Zambia.
+You should consult a doctor for the latest travel advice before leaving for Zambia.
 A mosquito net is therefore an important purchase.
 These nets cover the bed at night and have a significant effect in reducing mosquito bites.
 Cholera and dysentery are also common, particularly during the rainy season.
 Zambia also has a high prevalence of HIV/AIDS.

 The water in Zambian cities is drinkable, but it is best to avoid it.
 Bottled water is widely available and is generally the best option for new arrivals.